nikwhite/nikwhite.io/services/signal/README.md

 ### Threat Modeling

+#### Game Board Cheating

+These are games, so obviously cheating is something that must be prevented.
+Deterring cheating in games between two players in real life by the fact that the other player will validate their opponents moves in real-time.
+So lets do the same thing.
+When PLayer1 and Player2 first connect, the board state will be wiped.
+This state is then saved in the game board history for each player.
+Player1 goes first and becomes the active player.
+Player2 will be the inactive player

+Active Player:
+- Can request an update to the game board.
+    - The move is validated locally first before sending the request to Inactive Player
+    - Inactive Player will validate the move and either accept or reject the board

+Inactive Player:
+- Can accept a request to update the game board.
+Upon validation, either:
+    - Accept the update to the game board, if the update is valid.
+        - Inactive Player's game board is updated
+        - A success response is sent to Active Player, whose game board is then updated
+        - Control passes to Inactive Player, who becomes the active player
+    - Reject the update to the game board, if the update is invalid
+        - The game boards are not updated
+        - A failure response is sent to Active Player, whose game board is *not* updated
+        - Active Player remains the active player, and can attempt another move

 #### Websocket Session Hijacking

 * If someone brute-force-guesses a UUID `code` that is actually valid in an instance with no `player2` they automatically get to be `player2`, hijacking the session
     * Pretty low probability given the ephemeral nature of the `WebSocket` connection and low probability of UUID collisions, but possible
     * Instead of sharing the `code` as obviously a UUID, we could encrypt it with AES-GCM using a randomized symmetric key per session and pass the ciphertext instead as `[URL]/#[game]:[ciphertext]`.
-This adding overhead to the initial session setup time (how much?)
+This adding overhead to the initial session setup time (probably not much)

 #### Data Overflow

 * Max ICE Candidates per player (TODO: How many is typical?), preserves memory/prevents overflow
 * Max Cloud Run instances to mitigate financial impact of DDoS or Traffic spikes, thinking 1 to start with is plenty, max concurrent sessions can be extended above 1000 if necessary [as suggested by GCP](https://cloud.google.com/run/docs/triggering/websockets#maximize-concurrency)
 * All data flowing from browser to Signaling Service should be validated against a JSON schema and always contain the `playerID`
 * Max session negotiation time of 15min: Track and reduce to minimum viable time, its probably lower

 #### DDoS

-* Builtin GCP protections for DDoS?
+* Builtin GCP protections for DDoS? cloud armor costs $
 * More than a few attempts with wrong ciphertext from a single origin is sus
-* Rate limiting?
+* Rate limiting
 * Excessively chatty websockets should be shut down
-    * Define this
+    * Define this ( > n messages in a row? )

 ### Testing

-TODO: This will be interesting to automate...
+Both apps are tested individually

 ### Ops

-TODO: Logging/Analytics, GCP Cloud Run config
+TODO: Logging, Metrics, Analytics, GCP Cloud Run config

 ---